king-hur/movies/README.md

 # Action Items
 - design frontend and functionality
 - filter for movies
+- checkbox to add to list
+- attach database

 # Stretch goals
 - type incoming data from API using zod
+- multiple lists